MicrosoftDocs/sdk-api/sdk-api-src/content/isysmon/ne-isysmon-sysmonbatchreason.md

 ### -field sysmonBatchNone

+Use to free all locks.
+Typically, you call <a href="/windows/desktop/SysMon/systemmonitor-batchinglock">SystemMonitor.BatchingLock</a> with the same reason you used to gain the lock.
+For example, if you gained the lock using SysmonBatchAddFiles, you would use SysmonBatchAddFiles when releasing the lock.

 ### -field sysmonBatchAddFiles

+Prevents the System Monitor from sampling the file immediately when you use <a href="/windows/desktop/SysMon/systemmonitor-logfiles-add">ILogFiles.Add</a> to add a log file to the collection.

 ### -field sysmonBatchAddCounters

+Prevents the System Monitor from sampling the counter immediately when you use <a href="/windows/desktop/SysMon/counters-add">ICounters.Add</a> to add a counter to the collection.

 ### -field sysmonBatchAddFilesAutoCounters

-### -field SysmonBatchAddCounters

-Prevents the System Monitor from sampling the counter immediately when you use <a href="/windows/desktop/SysMon/counters-add">ICounters.Add</a> to add a counter to the collection.

-### -field SysmonBatchAddFiles

-Prevents the System Monitor from sampling the file immediately when you use <a href="/windows/desktop/SysMon/systemmonitor-logfiles-add">ILogFiles.Add</a> to add a log file to the collection.

-### -field SysmonBatchNone

-Use to free all locks.
-Typically, you call <a href="/windows/desktop/SysMon/systemmonitor-batchinglock">SystemMonitor.BatchingLock</a> with the same reason you used to gain the lock.
-For example, if you gained the lock using SysmonBatchAddFiles, you would use SysmonBatchAddFiles when releasing the lock.
+TBD

 ## -see-also